 What has happened to interest rates?

 In May 2023, the Bank of England increased its policy interest rate by a further 0.25 percentage points to 4.5%, the highest it has been since the global financial crisis of 2007-09 (see Figure 2).
 This comes in response to continued double-digit annual general price inflation in March and elevated core inflation (see Figure 1).
+The difference between headline CPI inflation and core inflation is that core inflation excludes volatile food and energy prices in its calculation.

 The interest rate rise was warranted to ensure that the Bank continued to fight the persistence in inflation and prevent a de-anchoring inflation expectations.
+Anchoring inflation expectations is key for price stability.
+It is vital for Central Banks to make sure the markets expectations of future inflation in the medium- to long- term to be at 2%, as this will prevent temporary shocks which increases inflation from affecting price and wage setting for a prolonged period of time.
+For example, if a firm expects inflation to be significantly higher than 2%, they would start to increase prices now, which will lead to greater inflationary pressures.
 But at the same time, with the UK economy stagnating, this action may dampen consumer spending and risk causing macroeconomic instability.

 Figure 1: Annual consumer price index (CPI) and core CPI inflation in the UK, 2013-23